tejasri14/Question_Answer_GPT-2_vs_BERT/README.md

 The models are pre-trained on SQuAD 2 dataset and fine tuned on CoQA dataset.
 The performance of GPT-2 and BERT is compared on Factual, Biomedical, and Conversational question answering dataset distribution.

+The BERT folder contains four files
+1. BERT_qa_finetuning.ipynb
+2. BERT_question_answering_squad_2.ipynb
+3. BERT_evaluation.ipynb
+4. BERT_question_answering_perplexity_evaluation.ipynb

-The GPT_2 folder contains two folder:
+The GPT_2 folder contains two folder
-1. Implementaion: Contains all code used in implementaion
+1. Implementaion - Contains all code used in implementaion
-2. Experiments: Contains all performed experiments
+2. Experiments -  Contains all performed experiments

 # Motivation